auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_01.md

 ## Problem #3: "What is Your Name?"
 (0.4%)

-Write a program that reads a user name from the console, then forms, and prints a greeting message for that user.
+Write a program that reads a user name from the console, then forms and prints a greeting message for that user.
+In your program, you should also capitalize the input and make the text printed in all lowercase letters.
+In the end, you should output the length of the string to the screen.

 ### Sample Input and Output

 ```
-What is your name?
+What is your hame?
 John Doe
 Hello, John Doe!
+Your name in upper-case: JOHN DOE
+Your name in lower-case: john doe
+The total number of characters is 8
 ```

 ## Problem #4: "Operations on Two Integer Numbers?"
 (0.4%)